Exte

-Exte (エクステ, Ekusute) is a 2007 Japanese horror film written and directed by Sion Sono, and stars Chiaki Kuriyama, Ren Osugi, and Megumi Satō.
+Exte (エクステ, Ekusute) is a 2007 Japanese supernatural horror film written and directed by Sion Sono, and stars Chiaki Kuriyama, Ren Osugi, and Megumi Satō.
 The title is a Japanese slang shortening Romanization of the English term "extension" from "hair extension".

-The plot involves an aspiring hair dresser (Kuriyama) who becomes the infatuation of a tricophilic man who sells hair extensions to nearby hair salons.
+The plot involves an aspiring hairdresser (Kuriyama) who becomes the infatuation of a trichophile man who sells hair extensions to nearby hair salons.
 The source of the hair is the stolen corpse of a girl whose dead body continues to grow beautiful and voluminous black hair that comes alive, driving those who use the extensions insane or killing them.
 The movie was released in the U.S. as Exte: Hair Extensions.

 Plot

 Inside a shipping container, customs agents discover a huge amount of human hair used as materials for hair extensions, along with the body of a young girl with a shaved head.
 The corpse is transported to the morgue, where it is discovered that the girl's internal organs have been harvested by illegal organ traffickers.
-The morgue's night watchman, a tricophile named Yamazaki (Ren Osugi), is infatuated by the girl's hair and steals the body.
+The morgue's night watchman, a trichophile named Yamazaki (Ren Osugi), is infatuated by the girl's hair and steals the body.
 He finds that the body has begun to grow hair everywhere, not just on every pore but in areas that shouldn't have hair: the head, vacant eye sockets, tongue, and open wounds.
 A delighted Yamazaki harvests the hair to make hair extensions to sell.
 However, the hair controls and kills its wearers, causing them to experience the dying memories of the dead girl, including the last thing she saw on the operating table: the smiling mouth of the man who killed her, unbeknownst to Yamazaki.

 Yuko (Chiaki Kuriyama) is a young apprentice hair stylist at a local salon.
 Her irresponsible older sister, Kiyomi (Tsugumi), dumps her eight-year-old daughter, Mami, on Yuko and her roommate Yuki (Megumi Satō).
 By happenstance Yamazaki encounters Yuko and Mami and finds their hair beautiful.
 He comes to Yuko's salon the next day with his hair extensions, which her co-workers are impressed with.
 That night, Kondo, one of Yuko's co-workers, is killed when the hair begins sprouting from her eyes, head, and mouth.
 It is revealed through a flashback that the dead girl's head was shaved by her kidnappers before her murder.
 Meanwhile, Yuko and Yuki refuse to return Mami to Kiyomi due to her abuse of the child.
 Kiyomi returns while they are away and drags Mami back to her boyfriend's home, taking some of the hair extensions with her.
 After Mami is locked in a closet, the extensions kill Kiyomi and her boyfriend.
 Mami escapes the hair by jumping out of the window, injuring herself.